Almond Flour Blueberry Scones

 - Preheat oven to 350°.
 In a large bowl, whisk the coconut oil (make sure it's cooled to room temperature), maple syrup, egg, and vanilla together.

 - Use your hands to gather the dough into a giant ball, then place it on a silpat mat (or parchment paper).
-Again, use your hands to flatten the ball out into a 7" disc that's about a ½" thick.
+Again, use your hands to flatten the ball out into a 7" disc that's about 3/4" thick.
 Use a knife to cut the disc into 6 scones, separating them slightly.

 - Transfer the silpat mat/parchment paper to a baking sheet.
-Optional step: brush the unbaked scones with 1 tablespoon melted butter, then sprinkle with a little cane sugar (skip this step if you want to keep these low sugar).
+Optional step: brush the unbaked scones with 1 tbsp melted butter, then sprinkle with a little cane sugar (skip this step if you want to keep these low sugar).
 Place the scones in the oven and bake them for 18-22 minutes.

 - Remove them from the oven, then wait 5 minutes before carefully removing them and transferring them to a cooling rack.
 Wait at least 30 minutes before adding the glaze (otherwise, the glaze will melt right off if the scones are too warm).
 For the glaze: whisk all ingredients together until smooth, then drizzle the glaze overtop of the scones.
 Enjoy!